 Want to address more than just lighting in your home?
-Prevent falls all year long by reviewing our FREE Home Safety Assessment through your local Caring office.
+Prevent falls all year long by getting a FREE Home Safety Assessment through your local Caring office.

 While you might worry about dehydration in hot summer months, it might not occur to you in the winter.
 However, many people naturally drink less water in the winter simply because it’s not hot outside and they don’t feel as thirsty.
 Dehydration can lead to dizziness, which could cause a fall.

 It’s easy to prevent dehydration, however.
 Just make sure your loved one is drinking enough fluid throughout the day.
 With yummy options like hot chocolate, flavorful teas, and hot coffee, there should be something for any senior!

 Because people spend more time indoors in the winter, it’s easier for illness and disease to spread.
 Seniors may get the flu or other illnesses that may require them to take medications.
 And many seniors will have a regular medication regimen to follow anyway.
 Taking the wrong medications or taking the right medications in the wrong dosages can be dangerous — even fatal.
 Some medications also have side effects, like dizziness or fatigue, that can lead to falls.

 To help seniors stay on track with their medications, try the following.

 - Review your loved one’s list of medication with their doctor.
 This can help the doctor identify medications that might not react well when paired together in the same treatment plan, helping with fall prevention.